• Skip to primary navigation

 4. explain how to manage and organize a business

-5. explain entrepreneurship and the small business
+5. describe entrepreneurship and the small business

 6. explain managing human resources and labor relations

-7. discuss motivating, satisfying and leading employees
+7. discuss motivating, satisfying, and leading employees

 8. explain marketing processes and consumer behavior

-10. discuss quality improvement and production management
+10. describe quality improvement and production management

-11. discuss accounting and information systems
+11. explain accounting and information systems

 12. discuss money and banking

-13. discuss securities and investments
+13. explain securities and investments

 The U.S. Business Environment

-The concept of business and profit, the external environment of business, economic systems, the economics of market systems and economic indicators
+The concept of business and profit, the external environment of business, economic systems, the economics of market systems, and economic indicators

 Understanding Business Ethics and Social Responsibility

-Ethics in the workplace, social responsibility, areas of social responsibility, implementing social responsibility programs and the government and social responsibility
+Ethics in the workplace, social responsibility, areas of social responsibility, implementing social responsibility programs, and the government and social responsibility

-Entrepreneurship, New Ventures and Business Ownership
+Entrepreneurship, New Ventures, and Business Ownership

-What is a small business, entrepreneurship, starting and operating a new business, trends, successes and failures in new ventures, non-corporate business ownership and corporations
+What is a small business; entrepreneurship; starting and operating a new business; trends, successes, and failures in new ventures; non-corporate business ownership and corporations

 Understanding the Global Context of Business

-The contemporary global economy, international business management, the cultural environment and barriers to international trade
+The contemporary global economy, international business management, the cultural environment, and barriers to international trade

 Managing the Business

-The management process, types of managers, management roles and skills, strategic management: setting goals, formulating strategy, contingency planning and crisis management, management and the corporate culture
+The management process, types of managers, management roles and skills, strategic management: setting goals, formulating strategy, contingency planning and crisis management, and management and the corporate culture

 Organizing the Business